OpenDFDL/examples/pairsTransform/README.md

 The unparse capabilities of DFDL v1.0 are one of its important innovations that make it far more powerful than prior generation format description languages.
 While these features were never intended to allow DFDL to become a full transformation language, the fact that large scale transformations are possible, expressed on an XML schema, instead of in a separate template or query language, is of significant interest.

-Expermentation with flipping these DFDL v1.0 policies so that occurs-count expressions, and choice dispatch keys ARE computed at unparse time is of interest.
+Experimentation with flipping these DFDL v1.0 policies so that occurs-count expressions, and choice dispatch keys ARE computed at unparse time is of interest.